driver061/pstnhub-guardian/README.md

 The unit and `run.sh` both expect the binary at the repo root under that name.

-### 2. Create the service user
+### 2. Create the service user (systemd only)

+Skip this under screen: there you run as your own user, with the capability granted directly to the binary by `setcap`.

 ```bash
 sudo useradd --system --no-create-home pstnhub-guardian
 sudo chown -R pstnhub-guardian /home/user/squad/PSTN/git/pstnhub-guardian
 ```

-The daemon needs `CAP_NET_ADMIN` to talk to nftables — granted by the unit file, not by running as root.
+Either way the daemon needs `CAP_NET_ADMIN` to talk to nftables — from the unit file or from `setcap`, never from running as root.

 ### 3. Configure